Information and guidance on registering land as a town or village green.

 Adverse possession on town or village greens

-Defra has published a guidance note on the extent to which adverse possession can be claimed over land registered as common land or town or village green, and the consequences of a successful claim.
+Defra published a guidance note on the extent to which adverse possession can be claimed over land registered as common land or town or village green, and the consequences of a successful claim.
 The guidance note should be read with guidance published by HM Land Registry on registering title to land through adverse possession.